The Simulated Catalogue of Optical Transients and Correlated Hosts (SCOTCH): Conclusions and Discussion

-Additionally, we did not attempt to model any evolution with redshift of the host-transient correlations, and therefore host populations at high-$z$ in the catalogue have similar distributions in intrinsic properties to hosts at low-$z$.
-Upcoming high-$z$ surveys will shed more light on any potential evolution in host galaxy populations.
-Finally, the hosts and transients are \textit{not} distributed in a realistic large-scale-structure.
-Although the relative offsets between transients and their host galaxies are realistic, we have avoided placing these systems on the sky so that the catalogue may be of general use for generating synthetic transient catalogues for both northern and southern hemisphere surveys by the user.
-Therefore, the \catname\; catalogue cannot be used to forecast cosmological applications of surveys that rely on realistic positions or velocities within the large-scale structure.

 Although not the focus of this work, the validated correlations between simulated SNe~Ia and their host galaxies are encouraging.
 Because we have linked the properties of observed SN~Ia host galaxies to synthetic galaxies in CosmoDC2, myriad intrinsic host properties are available.
-Additional work should be done to evaluate the use of synthetic SNe~Ia for cosmological analyses, and explore additional correlations between Hubble Residuals and the CosmoDC2 properties of host galaxies.
+The authors encourage future catalogue users to evaluate the use of synthetic SNe~Ia for cosmological analyses, and explore additional correlations between Hubble Residuals and the CosmoDC2 properties of host galaxies.

+The realism of this simulated catalogue is limited by approximations made during the simulation pipeline and the limitations of pre-existing transient-host galaxy catalogues.
+Here we re-emphasize several points and discuss opportunities for future improvements.

+Generally, we allow the catalogue to reflect the trends seen in the existing data, so that developers of classification algorithms can better incorporate host galaxy information where available.
+The classes with the sparsest currently available data will have the least accurate host property distributions.
+Thus the transient-host correlations learned by a classifier trained on \catname\, may be revealed to be too strong, or even fully inaccurate, with future data influxes.